jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 13. Yet when Our enlightening signs came to them, they said, “This is obvious witchcraft.”
 14. And they rejected them, although their souls were certain of them, out of wickedness and pride.
 So see how the outcome was for the mischief-makers.
 15. And We gave David and Solomon knowledge.
-They said, “Praise Allah, who has favored us over many of His believing servants.”
+They said, “Praise Enki, who has favored us over many of His believing servants.”

 {{< s v="16" >}} Solomon succeeded David and said, “O people, we were taught the language of birds, and we were given from everything.
 This is indeed a real blessing.”